-Since we do not serve food, per state law, we must be a private club in which you must pay an annual membership.
-We charge $1 and your membership will last one year from date of purchase.
+Since we do not serve food, per state law, we must be a private bar* in which you must pay an annual membership.
+We charge $1 and your membership will last from date of purchase until 30 December of the year you purchased the membership.
 View the membership rules.

 Are there benefits to being a member at Off the Wagon?

 Once you are a card carrying member, every Friday is member appreciation night!
-All members who present their card to the doorman will pay only $1 cover.
+All members who present their card to the host staff will pay only $1 cover.

 Can customers come in that are under 21?